Basis-Theory/docs/source/includes/api-reference/_getting_started.md

 <aside class="block react">
   <span>
-    If you are a React user, we got you covered!
-Basis Theory has a React package wherewith you can make API calls from the browser with minimal setup. <a href="/elements#react-package">Go check it out</a>.
+Is your project using React?
+We got you covered!
+Basis Theory's React package enables you to use Elements and make API calls natively in React with minimal setup. <a href="/elements#react-package">Go check it out</a>.
   </span>
 </aside>